Geek-MD/apple-security-updates/develop/README.md

 ## Advanced configuration

-There are two options, independent one from the other, to define the time zone of the bot.
+There are two options, independent one from the other, to define the bot timezone.
 You can use timezone or country options.
 Remember that this is optional.
 Additionally, you can define the chat ids where Telegram notifications will be sent.

 ### Timezone or country configuration